WestGrid/ubcSummerSchool2019/3-forInstructors.md

 Please note that these reservations will start on Monday (June-24) morning, one hour early for testing.
 All real account holders will need to be added to the reservation.
-We will ask all registrants with confirmed accounts to send us their usernames to be added to the reservations, but -- since we are working with partial information -- some attendees will need to be added on the fly during your course.
+We will ask all registrants with existing accounts to send us their usernames to be added to the reservations, but -- since we are working with partial information -- some attendees will need to be added on the fly during your course.
 School organizers will be coordinating this before your class.